- Industrial Sites and Premises

 Human resources in Ventspils possess characteristics that inherent in Northern Europe – high level of motivation and solid work ethic.
 With 41.4 thousand people (2013 data), Ventspils is the 6th largest city of Latvia.
 The economically active population of the city is complemented by specialists from neighboring Latvian regions.
 Ventspils is one of the best hubs in the Baltics for professional and higher education, as well as research infrastructure in IT, telecommunications, electronics, astronomy, engineering and other industries.

-Our advantage is the ability to cooperate equally well with the countries to the East (Russia, CIS countries) and West (EU partners).
+Our advantage is the ability to cooperate equally well with the countries to the East (Central Asia) and West (EU partners).
 57% of the population are Latvians, but for daily communication purposes the Russian language is also used – around 28% of the population are ethnic Russians.
 Due to the geographical location and the open labor market Scandinavian language skills increase; also English and German are used freely.

 Technical and Specialized Skills

 One of the most prestigious professional and continuing education training institutions – Ventspils Technical School – North Kurzeme Competence Center is located in Ventspils.
 Since it is one of the most modern well-equipped educational institutions in Latvia, it offers education in initial vocational, continuing and professional development programs.
 The center has developed the most advanced infrastructure in the country for vocational training in areas such as engineering, mechatronics, mechanical engineering, auto mechanics, energetic, electronics, hotel and restaurant service programs etc. The range of programs is constantly expanding – now the latest specialities offered are building carpenter, building internal communication technician, auto mechatronics, ICT specialist, waiter, and others.